-- 324. For the volatility analysis, the behaviour of the available interest rates for each maturity and non-EEA currency over the past 105 business days is analysed (this is approximately a chronological period of five months). - 325.
-The analysis is conducted for rates directly observed in markets (e.g. par swap rates where swaps are the financial instrument used as reference), for zero-coupon spot rates, and finally for the 1-year forward rate term structure. - 326.
-For each of the three sets of rates above, and for each currency and maturity, the analysis considers both the values of the rate and the behaviour of the volatility calculated considering the last 21 days29(approximately one chronological month).
-Therefore, 84 values of the volatility for each rate are calculated, with rolling windows referring to the last 105 trading days (i.e. for the oldest 21 dates in the series, no volatility is calculated, as these dates do not have the 21-day period of reference necessary for the calculation).
+- C.3.1 For the volatility analysis, the behavior of the available interest rates for each maturity and non-EEA currency over the past 105 business days is analyzed (this is approximately a chronological period of five months). - C.3.2 The analysis is conducted for rates directly observed in markets (e.g., par swap rates where swaps are the financial instrument used as reference), for zero-coupon spot rates, and finally for the 1-year forward rate term structure. - C.3.3 For each of the three sets of rates above, and for each currency and maturity, the analysis considers both the values of the rate and the behavior of the volatility calculated considering the last 21 days (approximately one chronological month).
+Therefore, 84 values of the volatility for each rate are calculated, with rolling windows referring to the last 105 trading days (i.e., for the oldest 21 dates in the series, no volatility is calculated, as these dates do not have the 21-day period of reference necessary for the calculation). - C.3.4 The analysis described in the paragraphs above is used to conduct three tests and to produce the set of statistics described below. - C.3.5 The first test focuses on how the rate for a given maturity behaves during the 105 day window (both the level of the rate itself and its 21-day volatility).

-Volatility = standard deviation of natural logarithms of variations = average of the last 21 daily logarithmic changes.
+Volatility = standard deviation of natural logarithms of variations =

-$$= \sqrt{\sum \frac{(\ell n(c_i) - \overline{\ell nc})^2}{n-1}} \qquad \text{where} \quad \ln c_k = \ln \frac{rate_k}{rate{k-1}} \text{ and} \quad \overline{\ell nc} \quad \text{denotes the simple}$$
+$$= \sqrt{\sum \frac{(\ell n(c_i) - \overline{\ell nc})^2}{n-1}} \quad \text{ where } \ln c_k \quad = \ln \frac{rate_k}{rate{k-1}} \text{ and } \overline{\ell nc} \text{ denotes the simple average of the last 21 daily logarithmic changes}.$$

-Note that no \sqrt{t} adjustment is applied in order to derive annual volatilities.
+Note that no $\sqrt{t}$ adjustment is applied in order to derive annual volatilities.
 This has no impact on the conclusions to the extent the DLT analysis aims at comparing volatilities, not at assessing its values on an annual basis.

-The following formula is used:
+$^{m 30}$ The following formula is used:

-- 327. The analysis described in the paragraphs above is used to conduct three tests and to produce the set of statistics described below. - 328.
-The first test focuses on how the rate for a given maturity behaves during the 105 day window (both the level of the rate itself and its 21-day volatility). - 329.
-As an example, the charts below show the behaviour of the 10-year (first two charts) and 25-year rates and volatilities (second two charts) for the Canadian dollar, as of 31 December 2014, using the par swap market rates.
+C.3.6 As an example, the charts below show the behavior of the 10-year (first two charts) and 25-year rates and volatilities (second two charts) for the Canadian dollar, as of 31 December 2014, using the par swap market rates.

-330. There are several ways of inferring an empirical view on the behaviour of the interest rates.
-For example, by considering the values of the rates (y-axis in the left chart) and the level of the volatility (y-axis on the right hand side), by considering the lack of/presence of repeated sudden changes in the level of the volatility, or by examining the range of variation in both charts.
+C.3.7 There are several ways of inferring an empirical view on the behavior of the interest rates.
+For example, by considering the values of the rates (y-axis in the left chart) and the level of the volatility (y-axis on the right-hand side), by considering the lack of/presence of repeated sudden changes in the level of the volatility, or by examining the range of variation in both charts.
 From these perspectives the rates for both maturities show a similar pattern, and do not convey abnormal features.

-- 331. The second test aims to detect whether the rate for a given maturity produces humps or hollows in the term structure curve (i.e. by comparing with the behaviour of neighbouring maturities). - 332.
-Again using the example of the Canadian curve as at 31 December 2014, it can be seen that the curve does not present abnormal features and the 21-days volatility of all observable maturities is in a reasonable range (note the LLP for the Canadian currency is 25 years, therefore the part of the curve for maturities longer than 25 years does not represent market data, but the Smith-Wilson extrapolation).
+- C.3.8 The second test aims to detect whether the rate for a given maturity produces humps or hollows in the term structure curve (i.e., by comparing with the behavior of neighboring maturities). - C.3.9 Again, using the example of the Canadian curve as at 31 December 2014, it can be seen that the curve does not present abnormal features and the 21-days volatility of all observable maturities is in a reasonable range (note the LLP for the Canadian currency is 25 years, therefore the part of the curve for maturities longer than 25 years does not represent market data, but the Smith-Wilson extrapolation).